How to Become a Substance Use Disorder or Addiction Nurse

 What Is an Addiction or Substance Abuse Nurse?

-Addiction and substance abuse nurses apply their knowledge of mental health and medicine to provide care for patients dealing with addiction to drugs or alcohol.
+Substance use disorder and addiction nurses apply their knowledge of mental health and medicine to provide care for patients with substance misuse.
 Working in hospitals, community health centers, and mental health and rehabilitation facilities, these nurses evaluate and monitor patients, assist with care plans, and provide support.

 For nurses wishing to make a difference in the lives of individuals living with substance misuse issues and their families, this can be an ideal career path.